mahmoud-khaled1/Docker-Software-Containerization/README.md

 #### TIP: ABOUT CONTAINERS

-Docker containers are often compared to virtual machines but they are actually just processes running on your host os.
-In Windows/Mac, Docker runs in a mini-VM so to see the processes youll need to connect directly to that.
-On Linux however you can run "ps aux" and see the processes directly
+Docker containers are often compared to virtual machines but they are actually just processes running on your host OS.
+In Windows/Mac, Docker runs in a mini-VM so to see the processes you'll need to connect directly to that.
+On Linux however, you can run "ps aux" and see the processes directly

 # IMAGE COMMANDS